-- A. The annual surveillance report shall include all of the following: - 1.
-A general description of the surveillance technology used, including general locations and neighborhoods where technology or equipment was deployed; - 2.
+- A general description of the surveillance technology used, including general locations and neighborhoods where technology or equipment was deployed; - 2.
 A general description of whether and how often data acquired through the use of the surveillance technology was shared with outside entities, the type(s) of data, and general justification for the disclosure(s); - 3.
 A summary of community complaints about the surveillance technology item; - 4.
-The results of any internal audits required by the surveillance use policy and information about violations of the policy; - 5.
-Information that may assist the Village Board assess whether the surveillance technology has been effective at achieving its identified purposes; - 6.
-An analysis of any discriminatory or other adverse impacts the use of the surveillance technology may have had on the public's civil rights and civil liberties, including but not limited to those guaranteed by the First, Fourth, and Fourteenth Amendments to the United States Constitution and the Illinois Constitution;

-- 7. Total costs, to the extent possible, including maintenance, and other ongoing costs, for the surveillance technology and anticipated funding for the technology as needed; - 8.
-Any requested modifications to the surveillance technology use policy applicable to the item; and - 9.
+The results of any internal audits required by the surveillance use policy and information about violations of the policy; - Information that may assist the Village Board to assess whether the surveillance technology has been effective at achieving its identified purposes; - 6.
+An analysis of any discriminatory or other adverse impacts the use of the surveillance technology may have had on the public's civil rights and civil liberties, including but not limited to those guaranteed by the First, Fourth, and Fourteenth Amendments to the United States Constitution and the Illinois Constitution; - 7.
+Total costs, to the extent possible, including maintenance, and other ongoing costs, for the surveillance technology and anticipated funding for the technology as needed; - Any requested modifications to the surveillance technology use policy applicable to the item; and - 9.
 Aggregate information concerning technology or tools exempted pursuant to subsection A(16) under the definition of surveillance technology below.